ngs-doo/TemplaterExamples/Advanced/TemplaterServer/Readme.md

   * GET /document?template=file.ext - will return the saved template.
 If provided `If-None-Match` matches the expected `ETag` 304 will be returned.
   * PUT /document?template=file.ext - using JSON for request body will process the previously saved template with provided JSON.
 To create PDF `Accept: application/pdf` can be used
   * DELETE /document?template=file.ext - will remove previously saved template document

+Templater supports cancellation pattern via token interface.
+This example uses timeout based implementation to limit the execution duration of the request.

 ### PDF conversion libraries for docx